Yasasri16/Android/DIVA (Damn Insecure and Vulnerable App) /Task_8 (Input Validation Issues 2).md

 Let's try to access any sensitive information from the files from the previous challenges or from Shared Preferences.

 ![Screenshot from 2025-04-15 22-58-57](https://github.com/user-attachments/assets/ec7a8145-3de0-4c79-b26a-a1c22342c0e9)  ![Screenshot from 2025-04-15 22-59-56](https://github.com/user-attachments/assets/7c9a5a86-8a8b-4f05-93b7-3ba6c391c2ed)

+Hence, improper validation of user input can introduce major security flaws in an application.
+To safeguard against such threats, it's important to validate and sanitize all user inputs—preferably on both the client and server sides.
+Ensuring strict input rules and avoiding direct execution of user-provided content significantly enhances the overall security of the application.